How Long for Cannabinoid Receptors to Return to Normal

 The D'Souza 2016 Study

-A second key study, led by Deepak D'Souza and published in Biological Psychiatry: Cognitive Neuroscience and Neuroimaging (a journal focused on brain imaging in psychiatric conditions), added important detail to the timeline.
+A second key study, led by Deepak D'Souza and published in Biological Psychiatry: Cognitive Neuroscience and Neuroimaging, added important detail to the timeline.[2]
 This study also used PET imaging to measure CB1 availability in chronic cannabis users.
+A third PET imaging study by Ceccarini and colleagues, using a different radiotracer, independently confirmed the same pattern of regional downregulation in chronic users.[4]

 D'Souza's team found approximately 15 percent reduction in CB1 receptor availability in daily users.
 The slightly lower number compared to Hirvonen likely reflects differences in participant usage patterns and imaging methods, but the direction was identical: chronic use means fewer available receptors.